shankarsubramony/GenAI/README.md

 # GenAI
-# This Repository stores all of the Gen AI projects that I am working on as PoCs
+# This Repository stores all of the Gen AI projects that I am working as PoCs